csswizardry/csswizardry.github.com/_posts/2012-05-15-keep-your-css-selectors-short.md

 With the second example the browser only needs to look for one thing; the `.nav` class.
 The browser has _four times_ less work to do to match that selector.
 Every time you write a selector try and trim as much losable stuff from it as possible.
 Instead of `ul.nav {}` (two checks) write `.nav {}` (one check).
 Instead of `.nav li a {}` (three) write `.nav a {}` (two).

-Now, [CSS selector performance is—by-and-large—not something we _really_ need to worry about any more](http://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), but that doesn’t mean we should be wasteful.
+Now, [CSS selector performance is — by-and-large — not something we _really_ need to worry about any more](http://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), but that doesn’t mean we should be wasteful.
 I’m sure none of us would miss a lost £5 but that doesn’t mean we go slipping banknotes into paper shredders… Selector efficiency _does_ exist and you might as well improve it where you **very easily** can.

 ## Reduces Location Dependency